utc99/Bookstore/README.md

 get a goodreads.com rating.
 A User can rate a book and leave a review.

 The web is responsive, with loading animations, star rating.
-App also lets to use it's API from outside of the app
+App also lets to use it's API from outside of the app.